 Best Places to Shop in Penang

 - Chowrasta Bazaar – Nothing beats visiting the local market when looking for a souvenir.
-Chowrasta Bazaar, which has been in Penang for at least two centuries, is a wet market, but if go to the second floor, you will find some interesting shops that sell unique handicrafts, secondhand books, and a variety of other items that make good souvenirs.
+Chowrasta Bazaar, which has been in Penang for two centuries, is a wet market.
+Still, if you go to the second floor, you will find some interesting shops that sell unique handicrafts, second-hand books, and various other items that make good souvenirs.

-- Little India – This small part in Penang has a lot of interesting Hindi culture clothes, handicraft, and jewelry shops, as well as many food stalls and Indian cafés.
+- Little India – This small part of Penang has many interesting clothes, clothes, handicrafts, jewelry shops, and many food stalls and Indian cafés.
 It gets busy at certain times of the year, and when it does, expect to hear Bollywood music!

 Penang Tour Packages

-Georgetown Heritage Tour Visit Penang’s Georgetown (Book now) – a modern metropolis and a city with old historical traditions.
-Explore old Chinese temples Hock Teik Cheng Sin and Cheah Kongsi and also see an old luxurious mansion and learn about the city from your English speaking local guide.
+Georgetown Heritage Tour Visit Penang’s Georgetown (Book now) – a modern metropolis with old historical traditions.
+Explore ancient Chinese temples Hock Teik Cheng Sin and Cheah Kongsi, see a luxurious old mansion and learn about the city from your English-speaking local guide.

 Penang Hill and Temple Sightseeing (Book Now) – Explore a beautiful Buddhist temple, Kek Lok Si, with its stunning architecture and sculptures.
-Get an insight into a local culture from your informative Malaysian English speaking guide.
+Get an insight into local culture from your informative Malaysian English-speaking guide.

-Heritage on a Plate Food Tour (Book Now) – Visit four different food tasting locations and sample up to 6 different variations of Malaysia cuisine.
+Heritage on a Plate Food Tour (Book Now) – Visit four different food tasting locations and sample up to 6 different Malaysian cuisine variations.